MiguelGaspar01/WWImportersSQLQueryingProject/README.md

 - Explore **Specific Datetime functions, Joins, Common Table Expressions (CTEs), Aggregations and Window Functions**.
 - Deliver well-structured, formatted data that can be leveraged by other departments for dashboard development and decision-making.

+## **Notes**
+Although the scripts used to create part of the schema are provided in this repository, in order to replicate the work done I recommend downloading the OLAP .bak file, from the referenced source, and recovering the database onto SQL Server.
+The schema provided here is solely for reference and to consider in order to understand the queries that were developed.
 ---